kkrt-labs/keth/docs/AI-REPORT.md

    - **Change**: Skips account diffs if only `storage_root` differs (`account_eq_without_storage_root`).
 Skips storage diffs if values are equal (`U256__eq__`).
-   - **Rationale**: We dont recompute the storage root in the STF.
+   - **Rationale**: We don't recompute the storage root in the STF.
 We ensure we have the correct result by emitting full storage diffs.

 9. **Python and Test Updates**